vexx-sm/TF2-Mixes/README.md

 ### 3. Game Phase
 - Players may change class, but **not teams**.
-- Offclassing is punished outside of last point hodlds.
+- Offclassing is punished outside of last point holds.
 - Players can !rep x or !rep me to report and request a replacement of a player.
 - At the end of each round, players vote to either:
   - Continue with same teams